valderman/wanchan/README.md

     $ nyanbda --daemon=60 batch.txt -o./torrents -x'rtorrent %f' --database=db.sqlite

 This will use the file `db.sqlite` to record episode titles as they are downloaded.
 New downloads are not initiated for episodes that are recorded in this file.

+Finally, you can tell nyanbda to start in _web daemon mode_: a web application which lets you easily explore and track new releases.
+This mode accepts the same flags as daemon mode, except that watched series are stored in the database file and not in separate batch text files:

+    $ nyanbda --web-daemon=60 -o./torrents -x'rtorrent %f' --database=db.sqlite

+To access the web interface, point your browser to `http://localhost:8888`.